JosephZheng1998/CNN-Emotion-Detection/README.md

 - Testing Accuracy: 74.0%

 ## CNN Autoencoders
+Two ways to run our CNN Autoencoder model
-run 10701_Final_Project.ipynb in the autoencoder folder in Google colab to run our CNN Autoencoder model
+1. run 10701_Final_Project.ipynb in the autoencoder folder in Google colab environment (recommend)
+2. run Testing.py in the autoencoder folder
 ## Best Autoencoder
 Architecture: please refer to the paper
 Testing Accuracy: 67.5%